I am currently pursuing my doctoral degree at the Automatic Control Laboratory at LTH under the supervision of Prof. Anders Rantzer since August 2019.

 I received both my Bachelor and Master of Science degrees in Cybernetics Engineering (Technische Kybernetik) from University of Stuttgart in Germany in 2013 and 2016.
 My university studies were founded on the understanding of dynamical systems and rooted in the mathematical theory of control.

-My research interests are related to theory of modelling and control of networked systems or the so-called multi-agent systems.
+My research interests are related to the theory of modelling and control of networked systems with application to control of converters in power system.

-I am excited and curious about related engineering applications: power systems, social and biological applications (such as the study of gene regulatory networks and the differentiation of Mesenchymal stem cells).
+I am always excited and curious about related engineering applications: social and biological applications (such as the study of gene regulatory networks and the differentiation of Mesenchymal stem cells).

 News and events

-- October 2019: My paper with Prof. Florian Dörfler was (partially)-accepted for IEEE TAC publication.
+- October 2019: Our paper "Parametric local stability condition of a multi-converter system" in collaboration with Prof. Florian Dörfler was (partially)-accepted for IEEE TAC publication.

 - September 2019: I presented my work on parametric local stability in a multi-converter system at regular Friday seminars at the department.

-- June 2019: I presented my work on local synchronisation of two DC/AC converters at ECC'19.
+- June 2019: I presented my work on local synchronisation of two DC/AC converters at European Control Conference '19.